-Next the data is pre-processed by Watson, building indices and other meta data that make working with that content more efficient.
+Next the data is pre-processed, building indices and other meta data that make working with that content more efficient.
 This is known as ingestion.
-At this time Watson may also create a knowledge graph to assist and answer more precise questions.
+At this time a knowledge graph may be created to assist and answer more precise questions.

-Now that Watson has ingested the Corpus, it needs to be trained by a human expert to learn how to interpret the information, to learn the best possible responses and acquire the ability to find ptterns.
+Now that the Corpus has been ingested, it needs to be trained by a human expert to learn how to interpret the information, to learn the best possible responses and acquire the ability to find patterns.
 Watson partners with experts, who train it in using an approach called Machine Learning.
 An expert will upload training data into Watson in the form of question-answer pairs that serve as ground truth.
 This doesn’t give explicit answers for every question it receives, but rather teaches it the linguistic patterns of meaning in the domain.

 Once Watson has been Trained on Q/A pairs it continues to learn through ongoing interaction.
 Interactions between users and watson are periodically reviewed by experts and fed back into the system to help Watson better interpret information.
 Likewise, as new information is published, Watson is updated so that it’s constantly adapting to shifts in knowledge and linguistic interpretation in any given field.

 Watson is now ready to respond to questions about highly complex situations and quickly provide a range of potential responses and recommendations that are backed by evidence.
 It’s also prepared to identify new insights or patterns locked away in information.